 Obtaining an Israeli Visa By Way of Israeli Common-Law Marriage

-This article describes the rights granted to common-law partners of Israelis under The Israeli Citizenship Act permitting them to become permanent residents of Israel according to the gradual process, which consists of:
+This article describes the rights granted to common-law partners of Israelis under the Nationality Law, permitting them to receive a spousal or “friendship visa” and become permanent residents of Israel according to the gradual process, which consists of:

 1) checking the request.

 3) granting Israeli temporary residency.

 4) and, the right to become an Israeli.
 Please note that this procedure also applies to same-sex common-law partners.
 If the couple is legally married, there is a different procedure for granting of legal status to foreign citizens married to Israelis.